Search This Blog

 it's gonna be long and clumsy lol be warned

 I started reading comics very late.
 I'm French and it was not a common thing here.
-We always had comics but it wasn't a common thing (it's still not that popular but it's way easier to find any here), my generation would only know comics through 90s cartoons such as Batman, the Justice League, Spider-Man, X-Men and Hulk.
+We always had comics but it wasn't a common thing (it's still not that popular but it's popular enough to have a lot on sale and have them easy to get, at least in French, obviously their US version are harder to grab), my generation would only know comics through 90s cartoons such as Batman, the Justice League, Spider-Man, X-Men and Hulk.
 I don't remember watching Hulk but I know it was a thing because of the channel name showing up in old VHS, but I perfectly remember everything else.

 So most of us only knew Justice League members, X-Men and Spidey and that's it.
 After that we got Batman, X-Men and Spidey movies that kinda reinforce that.

-When I was 26-27, I decided to get better.
-Long story short I have a lot of severe health issues so I spent 10 years of my life doing pretty much nothing but trying to survive the pain and the depression.
-It's not that I don't want to talk about this part of my life but rather that I don't remember it so I can't.
-It's not very interesting anyway.
+Long story short I have a lot of severe health issues so I spent 10 years of my life doing pretty much nothing but trying to survive the pain and the depression from my bed.
+It's not that I don't want to talk about this part of my life but rather that I don't remember it so I can't, seems like my brain deleted it for my own sanity.

-At some point I got better and in order to rebuild my body I had to do 45min of training bike and if you do soft cardio you know how incredibly BORING it can be so I was watching tv as I was training.
+At some point, in order to rebuild my body and my heart, I had to do 45min of training bike and if you do soft cardio you know how incredibly BORING it can be so I was watching tv as I was training.

 It was the French Disney XD back then and it would air Ultimate Spider-Man and Hulk and the Agents of S.M.A.S.H., which was my very first introduction to Sam.
 I just remember watching the episode where Devil Dinosaur go giant and thinking "this evil dude would be kinda handsome if it wasn't for his ugly-ass giant forehead" and that was it, I didn't really care that much about him, nor about the Hulk show itself.
-But Marvel somehow made me feel better back then, MCU and Marvel cartoons were the first thing I could watch without having panic attack so once I was done watching everything I wanted more and I started reading comics.
+But Marvel somehow made me feel better back then, the MCU was the first thing I could watch without having panic attack so once I was done watching everything (not so many movies were out back then obviously lol) I wanted more and I started reading comics.

-So I read the first issues of Hulk, before it was published in Tales to Astonish and after that I went straight up to the Red Hulk era (so Fall of the Hulks, World War Hulks) because it had characters I already knew through Hulk and the Agents of S.M.A.S.H. such as Red Hulk himself, Skaar, A-Bomb, She-Hulk.
+So I read the first issues of Hulk, before it was published in Tales to Astonish and after that I went straight up to the Red Hulk era (so Fall of the Hulks, World War Hulks) because it had characters I already knew through Hulk and the Agents of S.M.A.S.H. such as Red Hulk himself, Skaar, A-Bomb, She-Hulk, it was easier for me.
 I wasn't thinking about Sam yet, I didn't even know he was the main villain of the Fall of the Hulks/World War Hulks era, I thought my brain would focus on the Hulk family that I already knew and liked.

 But instead it focused on Sam.